chainer/chainer/examples/image_captioning/README.md

 ## Requirements

-This example requires
+This example requires the following packages.

+- PIL
 - [pycocotools](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI)

-to work with the dataset.
 To install pycocotools, clone the repository and run `pip install -e .` from `cocoapi/PythonAPI` where `setup.py` is located.

 ## Model Overview